 Opening Links in a New Window/Tab:

-Pros: Readers will still be on your site.
-Many publishers choose to have links open in a new window because they fear that readers will click off on a third-party link and never return.
+Pros: Readers are still on your site.
+Many publishers choose to have links open in a new window because they fear readers will click off on a third-party link and never return.

 Cons: Opening links in new tabs disables the back button, making it easier for readers to forget about your page.
 They may still have your tab open, but they’re no longer reading your information.
 We all know what our tab bar starts to look like when links are opening in new tabs.
 It makes the bar cluttered and disorienting when trying to backtrack to past pages.
 Having links open in a new tab can also be annoying for readers.
 They have the option to open tabs in new windows if they choose to.

-A topic page includes links (internal links such as blog posts AND links that are externally curated) about a single topic into one location.
+A topic page combines links (internal links such as blog posts AND links that are externally curated) about a single topic in one location.

 Tagging and categorizing content for topic pages gives readers an evergreen and information rich resource.
 Topic pages also help improve SEO for a few reasons.

-- Each topic page is focused around a specific term, so they’re keyword rich – this also helps capture traffic from long tail search queries.
+- Each topic page is focused around a specific term, so they’re keyword rich—which helps capture traffic from long tail search queries.

-- Topic pages include links to all of these other indexable pages.
-This creates a higher SEO value in the eyes of Google.
+- Topic pages include links to all of these other indexable pages, creating higher SEO value in Google’s eyes.
 It’s also a different way of crosscutting your site content and creating more internal links.

 - Your content is repurposed on topic pages, allowing you to get the most mileage out of it as well as reaching more readers.

-Green Data Center News, a site that curates content on technology and services for green IT and data centers, created a topic page on Barack Obama, linking to all the articles on their site that mention him.
-As a result, they’re the first search result in google for “Barack Obama data center.”
-The internal linking on the page, as well as the ability to capture this long tail query, optimize this topic page of curated articles for search.
+Green Data Center News, a content curation site focusing on technology and services for green IT and data centers, created a topic page on Barack Obama, linking to all the articles on their site that mention him.
+As a result, they’re the first search result in Google for “Barack Obama data center.”
+The internal linking on the page, as well as the ability to capture this long tail query, optimizes this topic page of curated articles for search.

 Need more information on content curation and how it can improve your content marketing strategy?
-Check out Content Marketing Tactics Planner 2014 for information on how to improve the SEO of your content, increase leads and drive engagement.
+Check out Curata’s 2016 Content Marketing Staffing and Tactics Study for information on how to improve the SEO of your content, increase leads and drive engagement.